 In effective multi-level classes, students are celebrated for their strengths, at whatever level they are functioning.
-In one third grade class, the students were excited to explain the 'advanced groups' in their class reading, writing, math, humor, dancing, and more.
-Every student in the room was part of an 'advanced group' of their own selfassessment and selection that represented a personal strength.
+In one third grade class, the students were excited on our first day of observation to explain the 'advanced groups' in their class.
+We feared that we would find ongoing ability grouping instituted.
+However, we were delighted when students began to explain the various advanced groups - reading, writing, math, humor, dancing, and more.
+Every student in the room was part of an 'advanced group' of their own self-assessment and selection that represented a personal strength.